Limited express: Japan

-There are two types of limited express trains: intercity and commuter.
-The former type of limited express trains generally use long-distance coaches, equipped better than other ordinary express trains, including reserved seating, dining cars or food and beverage carts, and "green cars" (first class cars).
-The latter type of limited express train usually incurs no surcharge, but seating is usually first-come, first-served, since this type of train uses commuter train coaches.
-Both types of trains travel faster and stop at fewer stations.
+Limited express trains can be categorized into two types, intercity and commuter, although railway companies rarely formalize this distinction.
+The former type of trains generally use long-distance coaches, better equipped than other ordinary express trains, and may include reserved seating, dining cars, food and beverage cars, and "green cars" (first-class cars).
+The latter type usually incurs no surcharge, but seating tends to be first-come, first-served, as this type of train uses commuter train coaches.
+Both types of trains travel faster and stop at fewer stations than "express" (急行 kyūkō) or "local" (普通 futsū or 各駅停車 kaku-eki teisha) services.